SpektraSystems/Red-Hat-Modernize-Apps/lab4.md

 **2. Build and Deploy**

-Red Hat OpenShift Application Runtimes includes a powerful maven plugin that can take an existing Thorntail application and generate the necessary Kubernetes configuration.
+Red Hat Runtimes includes a powerful maven plugin that can take an existing Thorntail application and generate the necessary Kubernetes configuration.
 You can also add additional config, like ``src/main/fabric8/inventory-deployment.yml`` which defines the deployment characteristics of the app (in this case we declare a few environment variables which map our credentials stored in the secrets file to the application), but OpenShift supports a wide range of [Deployment configuration options](https://docs.openshift.org/latest/architecture/core_concepts/deployments.html) for apps).

 Build and deploy the project using the following command, which will use the maven plugin to deploy: